pemcg/manageiq-automation-howto-guide/chapter17/creating_a_service_bundle.md

 ![screenshot](images/screenshot46.png)

-Tick the _Display in Catalog_ check-box to expose the remaining fields to be filled in:
+Tick the **Display in Catalog** check-box to expose the remaining fields to be filled in:
 <br><br>

 ![screenshot](images/screenshot47.png)

 Select an appropriate Catalog, and the newly create bundle Dialog, from the appropriate drop-downs.

-For the Provisioning Entry Point, navigate to: _/ManageIQ/Service/Provisioning/StateMachines/ServiceProvision\_Template/CatalogBundleInitialization_.
+For the Provisioning Entry Point, navigate to: `ManageIQ/Service/Provisioning/StateMachines/ServiceProvision_Template/CatalogBundleInitialization`.

-For this service we'll configure a Retirement Entry Point, so navigate to _/ManageIQ/Service/Retirement/StateMachines/ServiceRetirement/Default_.
+For this service we'll configure a Retirement Entry Point, so navigate to `ManageIQ/Service/Retirement/StateMachines/ServiceRetirement/Default`.

-Click on the _Details_ tab, and enter some HTML-formatted text to describe the Catalog Item to anyone viewing in the Catalog.
+Click on the **Details** tab, and enter some HTML-formatted text to describe the Catalog Item to anyone viewing in the Catalog.

 ```html
 <h1>Three Tier Web Server Bundle</h1>